barabo/fhir-jq/README.md

     visit_source_concept_id:          visit_coding.source.concept_id,

 # The following are TODO, and can either be updated in later ETL, or mapped from
 # available fields in the Encounter resource.
+These are not required columns.
     admitted_from_concept_id:         null,
     admitted_from_source_value:       null,
     discharged_to_concept_id:         null,